 By now, most of you have either downloaded or are at least aware of Google Earth.
 The program, which utilizes satellite imagery and aerial photographs to map the earth in amazing detail, can be used for a variety of reasons.
 Some people use it to locate areas they have lived or traveled, while others use it to visit remote places of the planet that one would not otherwise be able to see.
 I belong to this group, as I am sure many others are as well.
 Google Earth is the perfect tool to explore and discover the physical remains of ancient cultures or unexplained anomalies found throughout this wonderful world.
 Believe it or not, amazing discoveries have been found using this program.

-In this article I have identified ten mysterious places on Google Earth (in no particular order) that I have found quite fascinating.
+In this article, I have identified ten mysterious places on Google Earth (in no particular order) that I have found quite fascinating.
 In addition to the photographs imaged through Google Earth, I have also provided a brief description of the area and its actual coordinates so you can visit these strange and fascinating places yourself through Google Earth.
-Please click these photos to see them in larger size.
+Please click these photos to see them in a larger size.

 10. Badlands Guardian: 50° 0’36.30″N, 110° 6’46.82″W

-The Badlands Guardian was one of those mysterious places that was first discovered by Lynn Hickox utilizing the Google Earth program.
+The Badlands Guardian was one of those mysterious places first discovered by Lynn Hickox utilizing the Google Earth program.
 Although this area is a completely natural geological feature in southwest Alberta, Canada, one cannot help but notice the striking resemblance of a human head wearing his full native American headdress.
 Some have also claimed that the figure appears to be wearing earphones, which is nothing more than a road leading to an oil well.
 Even though this area is a natural formation, it is amazingly ironic to see these arid badlands formations resemble the fully detailed shape of the very same indigenous people that lived in these lands.

 9. Egyptian Ruins Coordinates: 29°32’7.65″N, 30°40’7.88″E

 It doesn’t take long to discover an interesting find when using Google Earth to explore the shifting sands of Egypt.
 As you can see from this attached image, the angles and straight lines of what appears to be a fortification wall protecting smaller similar structures in the interior.
-If you use Google Earth to explore the surrounding area, you can see additional suspected man made ruins buried in the desert sand.
+If you use Google Earth to explore the surrounding area, you can see additional suspected man-made ruins buried in the desert sand.
 I am not sure if the ruins captioned in this photograph have been thoroughly explored, but experts do state only a fraction of ancient Egypt has been discovered.
-Every year new tombs, structures and even pyramids are rediscovered in this ancient land.
+Every year new tombs, structures, and even pyramids are rediscovered in this ancient land.